 At Delhi's Shaheen Bagh, anti-CAA protesters ring in new year with national anthem

-The youth skipped parties and the elderly shun the comfort of watching TV at home on the New Year's eve as thousands of people protesting against the Citizenship Amendment Act (CAA) rang in 2020 with singing the national anthem at Delhi's Shaheen Bagh.
-Many people roamed around the venue and thronged kiosks for chai to bear with the winter chill, while many more stayed put under the tarpaulin shed listening to speakers taking the stage one by one.
+The youth skipped parties and the elderly shunned the comfort of watching TV at home on the New Year's eve as thousands of people protesting against the Citizenship Amendment Act (CAA) rang in 2020 with singing the national anthem at Delhi's Shaheen Bagh on Tuesday.
+Many people roamed around the venue and thronged kiosks for tea to bear with the winter chill, while many more stayed put under the tarpaulin shed listening to speakers taking the stage one by one.

 Several roamed around waving national flags while others displayed creative placards against the new law and chanted "Aazadi, Aazadi".
 As the clock struck 12, the protesting crowd burst into a cheer to greet the fellow protesters the new year, and moments later broke into the national anthem in unison which was followed by the slogan "Inquilab Zindabad".